weiguangcui/Gadget4/documentation/10_examples.md

 boundary region with two layers of different softening, the inner one containing 39616 particles, and the outer one 96877 particles.

-Not that while this simulation is a cosmological simulation in comoving coordinates, it is unusual in that it doesn't use perdiodic boundary conditions but rather follows a sphere of matter around the origin with average density equal to the mean density.
+Note that while this simulation is a cosmological simulation in comoving coordinates, it is unusual in that it doesn't use periodic boundary conditions but rather follows a sphere of matter around the origin with average density equal to the mean density.
 This technique is not very commonly used any more.